skagitpublishing/moltin-connextcms-plugin/README.md

 ## Installation
-This repository is based on the ConnextCMS Plugin Template.
+This repository is based on the [ConnextCMS Plugin Template](https://github.com/skagitpublishing/plugin-template-connextcms).
 Investigate that repository for background on proper installation.
 Below are the extra installation steps specific to this repository:

-1. Clone this respository onto a system with a working version of ConnextCMS, and run the merge script just like the ConnextCMS Plugin Template.
+1. Clone this respository onto a system with a working version of ConnextCMS, and run the merge script just like you would with the [ConnextCMS Plugin Template](https://github.com/skagitpublishing/plugin-template-connextcms).

 2. Access the Keystone Admin UI and find the newly created Moltin model.
 Create a new model and add your Moltin API key to it.
 Save the model.